 How Much Experience Does The Real Estate Agent Have?

 Look at an agent’s track record and that of their managing broker.
-What type of training have their received?
+What type of training have they received?
 Are they working for a low-rent brokerage that does not provide them with training?

-Overall experience is important, but you may also want more specific experience—in particular neighborhoods or kinds of homes (condos, luxury homes, etc).
+Overall experience is important, but you may also want more specific experience when it comes to working in particular neighborhoods or with specific kinds of homes (condos, luxury homes, etc.).